 Green River in Emery County, Utah — The American Mountains (Southwest)

 Location.
-38° 59.559′ N, 110° 8.385′ W. Marker is in Green River, Utah, in Emery County.
-Marker is on East Main Street 0.1 miles west of Holiday River Street, on the right when traveling east.
+38° 34.371′ N, 110° 42.786′ W. Marker is in Green River, Utah, in Emery County.
+Marker is on Goblin Valley Road.
+Located adjacent to Wild Horse Butte near Goblin State Park.
 Touch for map.
-Marker is located directly in front of a small motel, about 1 block east of the Green River bridge.
 Marker is in this post office area: Green River UT 84525, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on March 21, 2017.
-This page originally submitted on March 20, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 104 times since then and 28 times this year.
-Photos: 1, 2, 3. submitted on March 20, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 29, 2019.
+This page originally submitted on May 25, 2019, by Jerry Klinger of Boynton Beach, Florida.
+This page has been viewed 46 times since then.
+Photos: 1, 2, 3. submitted on May 25, 2019, by Jerry Klinger of Boynton Beach, Florida. • Bill Pfingsten was the editor who published this page.